rforgeon/FinimizeChallenge/README.md

 While putting together some ideas, I immediately realized how useful [HighCharts](https://www.highcharts.com/) would be for this feature.

-I began playing around with the HighCharts API to see if something could be created in line with my initial wire framing.
+I began playing around with the HighCharts API to see if something could be created in line with my initial wireframing.
 Check out the JsFiddle [here](http://jsfiddle.net/cwgeg9r3/).

 ## Graphing & Sketch

 Once I had an idea of how to layout the UI, I dove into Sketch.
 The starter template greatly helped to match Finimize's design.

-This is where I brought together my wire frames, JsFiddle graph, and Finimize's design to show off a potential full package.
+This is where I brought together my wireframes, JsFiddle graph, and Finimize's design to show off a potential full package.

 ![](https://cldup.com/WwnYCBZVi7.png)
 ![](https://cldup.com/2Tmo5JuCBp.png)

 ## Discoveries and Alterations

-While wire framing, I came to a nice discovery that allowed me to eliminate a step for the user in the tracking process.
+While wireframing, I came to a nice discovery that allowed me to eliminate a step for the user in the tracking process.

 You can see these steps in the "Deprecated" section of my AirTable User Story document.